Dry Eye In Dogs

 When the dry eye condition has resulted in irreparable damage to the lacrimal gland, the only remaining option may be surgical intervention.

 One such approach involves surgical repositioning of a salivary gland located near the ear, to the corner of the eye, thereby providing saliva as a substitute lubricant to treat dry eye.
-However, this approach is rarely done because of its downsides which should be fully explained by a vet before a dog owner considers this course of action.

 Have your dog checked out for any liver problems.
 Some vet experts believe there is a connection between liver problems and dry eye.